October 4 1861 Thursday

 Louisiana.
 USS South Carolina, Commander James Alden, captured the Confederate schooners Ezilda and Joseph H Toone off the South West Pass of the Mississippi River, carrying four to five thousand stand of arms.

 Maryland.
-Union Brigadier-General Charles Pomeroy Stone skirmished near Edwards Ferry.
+Union Brigadier-General Charles Pomeroy Stone skirmished near Edwards Ferry, following the defeat two days earlier at Ball’s Bluff.

 New Mexico Territory.
 Skirmish at Alamoosa near Fort Craig.

 North Carolina.
-The Confederates probed Union positions at Chickacomico.
+The Confederates probed Union positions at Chickacomico on the Outer Banks.

 Virginia.
 Confederate Major-General Earl Van Dorn arrived from Texas to assume command of an unofficial Corps in the Army of the Potomac.
 The other Corps was assigned to Major-General Gustavus Woodson Smith.
 The army remained in the hands of General Joseph Eggleston Johnston, assisted by his second-in-command (effectively acting as Chief of Staff) General Pierre Gustave Toutant Beauregard.